Frequently asked questions about school and welfare services

 Where do I apply for school services?

-You can request school service by discussing it with your child's department head in preschool or the child's class teacher in primary school.
+You can request school service by discussing it with your child's department head in preschool or the child's homeroom teacher in primary school.
 If you prefer to talk to someone other than your child's school, the centers are also available for you.
 There you can book a time for phone counseling and talk to a counselor, no matter how big or small your matter is.

 Do I have to pay for school services?